 Nolt and Meyers note a range of family sizes among Amish in Indiana, for example, with the Kokomo community averaging only 6 children, the Elkhart-Lagrange community 7, both Allen and Daviess counties with 8, and the Swiss Amish settlement at Adams County with a whopping 9 children per family (Amish Patchwork, Meyers and Nolt).
 In The Riddle of Amish Culture, a study of Lancaster County Amish, Donald Kraybill notes that roughly 10% of Amish families have 10 or more children.

 A study by Hurst and McConnell found an average family size in Holmes County, Ohio of 5 children, though this figure includes families which have not completed their fertility cycle, and thus would be lower than one taking into account only completed families (Amish Paradox, Hurst and McConnell).

-However, due to varying factors which may include a shift away from farm work and greater openness among some Amish to family planning, Amish family sizes have in fact dipped slightly in some communities.
+Amish view children as blessings from God.
+At the same time, various factors may influence family size, including a shift away from farm work and greater openness among some Amish to family planning.
+As a result, Amish family sizes have in fact dipped slightly in some communities.

 For further information, see:

 An Amish Patchwork: Indiana’s Old Orders in the Modern World, Thomas J. Meyers and Steven M. Nolt